 So apparently now the world revolves around Kylie Jenner’s lips.
-Newsfeeds are peppered with as many Kardashian trout pouts as refugee victims and cancer survivors, and the worst thing is, they are presented as images to aspire to, or ‘life goals’.
+Newsfeeds are peppered with Kardashian trout pouts and the worst thing is, they are presented as images to aspire to, or ‘life goals’.

 I cannot understand the willingness to go under the knife for the sake of a smoother face or bouncier boobs.
 This isn’t contouring, ladies; this involves scalpels and anaesthetic and robes that show your bum.
 However minor the risk, why do we even consider it for the sake of our vanity?

-It used to be only mature ladies like Sharon Osbourne getting facelifts to combat Hollywood ageism (even if the results were catastrophic) but now it is a circus where younger women are opting for the plastic treatment.
+It used to be only mature ladies like Sharon Osbourne getting facelifts to combat Hollywood ageism, but now it is a circus where younger women are opting for the plastic treatment.
 The likes of Megan Fox and Heidi Montag having numerous cosmetic procedures before the age of 30 is ludicrous.
-These girls were stunning beforehand, so why did a medical professional not question their reliance on needles and poison for self-esteem?

 Tulisa Contostavlos was awarded the prestigious and not at all sexist title of FHM’s Sexiest Woman in 2012 and two years later, she had a drastic change of face.
 She was likened to Michael Jackson after a cheek and lip filler procedure went awry.
 Did she feel compelled to self-improve, to live up to this ridiculous title?
 This practice of estimating a woman’s worth based on her looks is everything that is wrong with the media today; the pressure on female celebrities is insurmountable.